zsaritek/case/README.md

-App.js: Main component containing the webcam capture functionality and UI elements. index.js: Entry point of the application where React is rendered. theme.js: File defining the theme for JSS styles. useWebcamCapture.js: Custom hook for handling webcam capture functionality.
+App.js: Main component containing the webcam capture functionality and UI elements. index.js: Entry point of the application where React is rendered. theme.js: File defining the theme for JSS styles.
-/stickers: Directory containing Christmas-themed sticker images. christmas.mp3: Background music file. christmas.jpg: Background image file. reportWebVitals.js: Script for measuring web vitals in the application.
+stickers: Directory containing Christmas-themed sticker images. christmas.mp3: Background music file. christmas.jpg: Background image file.

 ## For more detailed technical information, refer to the development.md file.